Note: The information in this section pertains to the FIT and ASFIT program.

 *if the date falls on the weekend, the deadline is the next business day.

 It takes time to gather the materials needed, select a target submission deadline and starting preparing your portfolio as soon as possible.
-Keep in mind that portfolios must meet the submission requirements outlined in the Applicant’s Manual and Supplemental Information document (available on the FPRC website) before they are forwarded to the FPRC assessors for review.
+Keep in mind that portfolios must meet the submission requirements outlined in the Credential Assessment Process Manual (available on the FPRC website) and Users Guide (once logged in to the Applicant’s Portal) before they are forwarded to the FPRC assessors for review.

 HOW DO I START PREPARING MY PORTFOLIO